The Eye Flow

 Eye Flow (Right Side)

-Step 6.
-(Optional) Right had on the left SEL 20.
-Left hand holds the left second toe.
+Step 6 (Optional).
+Keep your right hand on the left SEL 20.
+With your left hand, hold the left second toe.

 Pop quiz: do you know which side helps which eye?